 I am one of your constituents working as the [insert job title] in [insert pharmacy name, and location].

-This flu season community pharmacy teams across England are once again offering NHS flu jabs as part of the national pharmacy vaccination scheme.
-In [insert location], [insert number of pharmacies if possible] pharmacies offering the scheme have already had a strong interest from patients.
+This flu season community pharmacy teams across England are once again offering NHS flu jabs as part of the national pharmacy vaccination service.
+In [insert location], [insert number of pharmacies if possible] pharmacies offering the service have already had a strong interest from patients.

 All adults aged 65 years and over, and those aged 18 years or over and in clinical risk groups, can receive a free of charge NHS flu jab at community pharmacies across the country, often without the need for an appointment.
 People in at risk groups include pregnant women and those with certain medical conditions including asthma and diabetes.
-And, for the first time this year, people who are morbidly obese.
 Pharmacists will be using the same vaccination as those offered by GPs and they will notify the person’s GP practice when they have vaccinated them.

-We would like to invite you to visit our pharmacy to see first-hand how we are providing the flu vaccination service which aims to make it easier than ever to get a flu jab and increase the number of at risk people across the country being protected from ill health over the winter months.
+We would like to invite you to visit our pharmacy to see first-hand how we are providing the NHS flu vaccination service which aims to make it easier than ever to get a flu jab and increase the number of at risk people across the country being protected from ill health over the winter months.
 We would also like to offer you a complimentary flu vaccination from our pharmacy [only include this if the pharmacy can offer a private vaccination under a PGD as the MP may not be in an at-risk group].

 Please contact me here [insert email and telephone contact].
 I look forward to hearing from you, and hope very much you will be able to support us.